tasynguyen3894/tasynguyen3894.github.io/src/til/til.md

+## 2020-09-15

+- Basic Authentication for Nginx with `apache2-utils`
+- The iterable is a interface that specifies that an object can be accessible if it implements a method who is key is [symbol.iterator]

 ## 2020-09-04

 - Use `call`, `bind`, `apply` to excute function with custom `this`.
 With `bind`, we create new instance and bind our function as this varible.
 With `call`, `apply`, we call this function with our this.